kruchkamgar/nested-data/README.md

 * Services (job queues, cache servers, search engines, etc.)
   - creates nested_hash, in preparation for render
-  - uses an object class called Pointer, to keep an index of [nested] data items
+  - uses an object class called Pointer, to keep an index of [nested] data items for data-structure mutation purposes